 On a trip to Shanghai, a highlight is to visit is the Shanghai World Financial Center.
-It is the world's 7th tallest building, and the 2nd tallest in China .
+It is the world's tenth tallest building, and the fifth tallest in Mainland China .

 The 100th floor observation deck gives one of the best views of Shanghai.

 Until 2014, it was the tallest building in Shanghai.
 There is a popular observation deck on the 100th floor at 1,555 feet for sightseeing and a Hyatt Regency luxury hotel.

 On a visit, you can also see nearby the 88 story Jin Mao Tower and the Shanghai Tower that towers 400 feet higher than the Shanghai World Financial Center.
 These three buildings sit in a cluster next to the Pudong River in the Lujiazui financial district.